Home » The books I read in 2025

 What I learned:

 I personally believe that you don’t have to be optimistic or pessimistic about the state of the world in regard to climate change and the future.
 I believe in just doing the right thing because it’s the right and because it’s my duty, and that’s that.
 This book is an attempt to take an optimistic outlook on the whole situation and, well, if you need that sort of hope, you might enjoy the read.
 The way she presents it, however, feels pretty weak to me.
 She argues that we should be optimistic because there’s never been a better time than this, and because things are improving all the time.
 Except, to me (at least in terms of climate change) it’s as if past generations were driving towards a massive cliff in a beat-up, noisy, uncomfortable, old truck, and the author argues that now we are driving in a super smooth, super comfy Mercedes.
-The end result is the same though: We are still driving towards the cliff and, although we may be slowing down a bit, we’ll eventually hit the end of the road and have a catastrophic crash.
+The end result is the same, though: We are still driving towards the cliff and, although we may be slowing down a bit, we’ll eventually hit the end of the road and have a catastrophic crash.

 5. A Poison Like No Other – Matt Simon